-Joints can make a variety of sounds - playing a percussive symphony of popping, cracking, creaking, grinding and snapping noises.
+Joints can make a variety of sounds - playing a percussive symphony of popping, cracking, creaking, grinding, and snapping noises.

 For some, joint cracking is a nervous habit; for others the sensation brings relief.
-Depending on which research you read, between 25% and 54% of people crack their knuckles, with men more likely to do so than women.
+Depending on which research you read, between 25 and 54 percent of people crack their knuckles, with men more likely to do so than women.

 Contents of this article:

 Fast facts on knuckle cracking